Noodle-ai/mlflow_part1_condaEnv/README.rst

 .. code-block:: bash

-  mlflow run ../conda_env -P alpha=1.0 -P l1_ratio=1.0
+  mlflow run . -P alpha=1.0 -P l1_ratio=1.0

 After running this command, MLflow runs your training code in a new Conda environment with the dependencies specified in conda.yaml.

 If a repository has an MLproject file you can also run a project directly from GitHub.
-This tutorial lives in the https://bitbucket.org/noodleai/mlflow_demos repository which you can run with the following command.
-The symbol "#" is used to move into a subdirectory of the repo.
+This tutorial lives in the https://github.com/Noodle-ai/mlflow_part1_condaEnv repository which you can run with the following command.
+The symbol "#" can be used to move into a subdirectory of the repo.
 The "--version" argument can be used to run code from a different branch.
-You will need to type your username into the below command.

 .. code-block:: bash

-  mlflow run https://<username>@bitbucket.org/noodleai/mlflow_demos.git#conda_env -P alpha=1.0 -P l1_ratio=0.8
+  mlflow run https://github.com/Noodle-ai/mlflow_part1_condaEnv -P alpha=1.0 -P l1_ratio=0.8

 |